m3kkis/discordbot-dan1k/README.md

 ```

 ## After first start up
-Check in your server roles for the role 'BitchBox'.
+Check in your server roles for the role "BitchBox".
 Go into role settings and make sure you turn on the "Display role members separately from online members"

 ## Commands (so far)
 * `!blackjack <amount>` play blackjack! $100 minimum.